 Health professional examining officers receive emergency calls from 1-1-2 and 1813 numbers.
 In case of 1-1-2 calls, the health professional staff will send the proper help if needed.
 Staff will subsequently assist the caller on what can be done until help arrives.

 Help line 1813

-The help line 1813 has also been set up at the Emergency Medical Coordination Centre and offers citizens counselling in the case of acute illness and injuries as well as information on waiting times at the acute admissions centers of the region.
+The help line 1813 has also been set up at the Emergency Medical Dispatch Center and offers citizens counselling in the case of acute illness and injuries as well as information on waiting times at the acute admissions centers of the region.
 Health professional examining officers are mainly nurses with experience from the acute area and the paramedic area.